jewjux/cyber_text_classification/README.md

 # 🪐 MITRE ATT&CK Text Classification
-This project extracts the MITRE ATT&CK technique, under a specific tactic, from a piece of cyber article.
+This project extracts the MITRE ATT&CK techniques under a specified tactic from a piece of cyber article.
 The tactic chosen for training and testing is Initial Access.
 Refer to https://attack.mitre.org/ for other possible tactics to train on.
+Scripts can also be edited to train other tactics.

 ## ✔️ Requirements
 1. Create a fresh conda environment in directory via `conda create -n <environment name> python=3.10.4 -y`.